 Turkish Journal of Obstetrics and Gynecology does not charge any article submission or processing charges.

-Turkish Journal of Obstetrics and Gynecology is indexed in Emerging Sources Citation Index (ESCI), EBSCO, DOAJ, Index Copernicus, Scopus, CINAHL, Google Scholar, Tübitak/Ulakbim Turkish Medical Database, Turk Medline and Türkiye Citation Index.
+Turkish Journal of Obstetrics and Gynecology is indexed in PubMed Central (PMC), Web of Science-Emerging Sources Citation Index (ESCI), EBSCO, DOAJ, Index Copernicus, Scopus, CINAHL, Google Scholar, Tübitak/Ulakbim Turkish Medical Database, Turk Medline and Turkiye Citation Index.

 Turkish Journal of Obstetrics and Gynecology has specific instructions and guidelines for submitting articles.
 Those instructions and guidelines are readily available on the submission service site.
 Submit all manuscripts through the journal’s web page at www.tjoddergisi.org.
 New users should first create an account.
 Once a user is logged onto the site, submissions should be made via the Author Centre.
 Download the Instructions to Authors for detailed notes on how to prepare your manuscript.

 Manuscripts submitted via any other medium will not be evaluated.
 During the submission please make sure to provide all requested information to prevent any possible delays in the evaluation process.
 Only those submitted articles are not currently being considered by another journal, or have not been previously published, will be considered for publication in Turkish Journal of Obstetrics and Gynecology.
-The submitted articles are firstly looked over by the editors.
-The articles fit for the originality and the requirements of the journal are peer-reviewed by the national or international referees.
+The submitted articles are firstly evaluated over by the non-baised editors.
+The articles that meet the originality and other requirements of the journal are peer-reviewed by the national or international referees.
 Acceptance for publication is based on significance, novelty, and quality of the article.

 All manuscripts will be evaluated for their scientific contribution, originality and content by the editorial board.
 Only those submitted articles are not currently being considered by another journal, or have not been previously published, will be considered for publication in Turkish Journal of Obstetrics and Gynecology.
 Authors are responsible for the accuracy of the data presented in their manuscript.
 The journal retains the right to make appropriate changes on the grammar and language of the manuscript when needed.
 When suitable the manuscript will be send to the corresponding author for revision.
 The manuscript, if accepted for publication, will become the property of the journal and copyright will be taken out in the name of the journal.